mattdesl/watchify-server/README.md

 Other options are passed to [watchify-middleware](https://www.npmjs.com/package/watchify-middleware) and [serves](https://www.npmjs.com/package/serves), but defaults `port` to 9966 and `errorHandler` to true.

-The returned server emits `'update'` events from `browserify-middleware`.
+The returned server emits `'update'` events from `watchify-middleware`.

 The callback takes the form `callback(err, ev)` with the following event parameters when the server starts listening: